-HeadShake is an X-Plane 10 camera plugin wich adds some nice POV effects while flying in virtual cockpit view.
+HeadShake is an X-Plane 11 and 10 free and open source camera plugin wich adds some nice POV effects while flying in virtual cockpit view.

-It is free and available for Windows, Linux and Mac in both 64 and 32 bit versions.
+It is available for Windows, Linux and Mac 64 bit.

 Basing on the g forces currently acting on the airplane, the cockpit view is moved around to simulate the pilot head’s inertia.
 The movements are filtered to avoid suddent shifts so the entire experience is really smooth.

 The gforce effects add some nice realism while flying in the clouds and in turbolence.
 In those situations, it will be easier to “feel” the aircraft.